 A contract will legally protect you, set expectations, and your clients will clearly understand what they’ll receive.

-When you’re thinking about building a sustainable photography business, make sure you consult with an attorney or online resource such as HoneyBook to create contracts.
+When you’re thinking about building a sustainable photography business, make sure you consult with an attorney or online resource such as The Contract Shop to create contracts.

 3. A website and Facebook page will easily attract clients

 A website that looks great and a Facebook page for your photography business are two things you need to do.

 They’ll be your client’s first impression of you, so you need to ensure it represents your business and who you are.

 Creating these two things doesn’t mean you’ll be bringing clients.

 You need a way for them to find you and the best way to do this is through marketing.